thunderenlight/phase-1-guide/week-1/tuesday.md

 > 8:45 - 9:00 : Accountability Check In

+  - 10 minute discussion:  What was your favorite team experience?
+What made it so memorable?
 > 9:00 - 9:15 : EE Meditation

 > 9:15 - 10:00 : Lecture -